 Some sponsors prefer to let their students make the fundraising decision.
-They feel since the students will be doing the work, they should have a say in what they’ll be selling.
+They feel that since the students will be doing the work, they should have a say in what they’ll sell.

 1. Type of Fundraising Group

 Some groups are more student-driven.
-For example, a student council group exposes students to leadership experiences and decision making responsibilities.
-These students can research the various types of fundraising opportunities and decide for the group as a whole.
+For example, a student council group exposes students to leadership experiences and decision-making responsibilities.
+These students can research the various fundraising opportunities and decide for the group.

-It’s more difficult for groups who don’t have students in leadership positions to make an informed decision.
+It’s more difficult for groups that don’t have students in leadership positions to make an informed decision.
 In this case, the sponsor usually makes the fundraising decision.